+It’s not hard to picture the use of technology in negotiation.
 Imagine that two people are introduced to each other via email by a mutual friend.
 They begin discussions on the phone regarding a potential business partnership, which lead to several in-person meetings during which their laptops are open and their smartphones are on the table, available for checking facts and tracking down data.
 In between the meetings, the two negotiators email and text ideas to each other at all hours of the day and night.
 When logistics make it difficult to meet in person, they have a videoconference and, later, a teleconference to introduce various members of their teams.
 They finalize their agreement with an in-person meeting and, in the end, sign a contract that one party’s lawyer photographs and texts to the other’s on her phone.

 As this hypothetical but typical scenario shows, technology has infiltrated almost every element of our negotiations, as it has almost every aspect of our lives.
 Negotiation scholars have studied how negotiating via technological media affects the way we negotiate—concluding, for example, that doing business via email can increase misunderstandings and heighten conflict as compared to face-to-face meetings.
-But the ubiquity of technology in society inevitably affects not only how we negotiate but also who we are, even when we are negotiating in person, writes Creighton University School of Law professor Noam Ebner in a new article in the Missouri Journal of Dispute Resolution.
+But the ubiquity of technology in society inevitably affects not only how we negotiate but also who we are, even when we are negotiating in person, writes Creighton University School of Law professor Noam Ebner in an article in the Missouri Journal of Dispute Resolution.

-Changes in attention and empathy
+How technology in negotiation changes our attention and empathy

 In his book The Shallows: What the Internet Is Doing to Our Brains (W. W. Norton, 2011), journalist Nicholas Carr draws on neuroscientific research to argue that the way we use technology is impairing our ability to focus, learn, and think deeply.
 More than ever, we “multitask,” even as science shows that the human brain is incapable of focusing on more than one input at a time.
 Rather than reading text from start to finish, we scan it for key words and highlights, gathering just enough information to back up our arguments at a meeting or to tell an amusing anecdote at a dinner party.